PO Box 3510, Idyllwild CA 92549 info@hungarianostrafoundation.org

 Hungaria Nostra Board Transitions

-In addition, we are indebted to the following individuals who served as Hungaria Nostra board members.
+We are indebted to the following individuals who served as Hungaria Nostra board members.

-Éva E. Voisin, Esq., president and CEO of Voisin & Associates and honorary consul of Hungary for San Francisco and Northern California, was a charter member of the board and served as chair and board member through mid-2025.
-She has supported numerous Hungarian causes worldwide and serves on the boards of several educational and philanthropic organizations.
+Éva E. Voisin, Esq., president and CEO of Voisin & Associates and honorary consul of Hungary for San Francisco and Northern California, was a charter member of the board and served as chair and board member through mid-2025. Éva has supported numerous Hungarian causes worldwide and serves on the boards of several educational and philanthropic organizations.

 We thank them all for their service.